College of Education > Admission & Aid > Graduate Admission > Education Partnerships & Cohorts > AUSL Teacher Residency Program

 Testing and Licensure

 All test requirements for teacher licensure are established by the Illinois State Board of Education (ISBE).
-To obtain teacher licensure, all residents must pass the Illinois content area test that corresponds to their subject area.
+To obtain teacher licensure, all resident teachers must pass the Illinois content area test that corresponds to their subject area.
 Information about your required content area and a schedule for test completion will be provided to you upon acceptance to the program.

 Application Information